Health and Human Services

-The Links, Incorporated’s mission for the Health and Human Services facet is to promote and facilitate programs that support the maintenance of good health and the elimination of chronic health disparities in communities of color through education, health advocacy, and optimal utilization of health resources.
-Community education about health risks is crucial and The Links, Incorporated can play a significant role in providing it.
+The Links, Incorporated established the Health and Human Services facet in response to chronic health disparities that persist in Black communities and result in the decreased life expectancy of African Americans and other people of African ancestry.
+The goal of the facet is to promote and facilitate programs that support the maintenance of good health and the elimination of chronic health disparities in communities of color through education, health advocacy and optimal utilization of health resources.